Stoic Meditations From Bed

 But not today.

-Not this day that has just begun at 6:00 AM.
-I’m ready to explode out of bed, strap my Stoic helmet round my brain and let life’s thought bullets deflect off me.
-I’m ready to Amor my Fati and Memento my Mori.
+Today, I’m ready.
+Ready to launch out of bed, strap on my Stoic mindset, and let life’s little annoyances bounce off me.
+Ready to Amor Fati and Memento Mori.

 At dawn, when you have trouble getting out of bed, tell yourself: “I have to go to work — as a human being.
 What do I have to complain of, if I’m going to do what I was born for — the things I was brought into the world to do?
 Or is this what I was created for?
 To huddle under the blankets and stay warm?